-We aim to ensure young children achieve the five outcomes of Every Child Matters and embrace the Revised Early Years Foundation Stage (2014), its principles and commitments.
+We embrace the Revised Early Years Foundation Stage (2023), its principles and commitments.
 The Revised Early Years Foundation Stage is a statutory document that details the standards for learning, development and care for all children within the Foundation Stage.
-At the end of the Early Years Foundation Stage (EYFS) the children's learning and achievement will be recorded by completion of the EYFS assessments in line with The Early Years Outcomes document (2013) (Article 1, 2).
+At the end of the Early Years Foundation Stage (EYFS) the children's learning and achievement will be recorded by completion of the EYFS assessments in line with The Early Years Outcomes document (2013)